tvayer/FGW/README.md

 Python3 implementation of the paper [Optimal Transport for structured data with application on graphs ](https://arxiv.org/abs/1805.09114)

-FGW is a distance between labeled graphs based on Optimal Transport.
+Fused Gromov-Wasserstein (FGW) is a distance between labeled graphs based on Optimal Transport.
 It is applicable between graphs with different number of nodes and with any type of label/feature on the nodes.

 It computes a soft assignment of the nodes wrt their features and the graphs' structures.
 It can be used for visualisation, classification and barycenter of multiple graphs.

 In the paper we also used this implementation of the Patchy-San Convolutional Network framework [PSCN](https://github.com/tvayer/PSCN)

-Feel free to ask if any questions
+Feel free to ask if any question

 ### Prerequisites